SajeYrid/python/UPDATE PLANS.md

         Be a way to take back the stool
         Mention that the stool broke and is no longer in your inventory Not remove the stool from inventory
+      ADDED: When obtaining the brick, there should be a way to eat/drink the brick.
+      ADDED: If you have the brick, typing the command 'break (fourth/4th) wall' should say 'You attempt to smash the fourth wall.
+You succeeded, but not in the way that you think.'
       ADDED: If the player hasn't taken the splinters from the door, they should be able to take splinters from the broken stool.

 Area 3 (Battle Against a True Dinosaur)